Hey, look! Something neat! Let's take a picture of it so we can show it off to faux friends and strangers on the internet.

 WHAT WE NO LIKE

 NOTHING | Honestly, I thought on this for a while, and I failed to even come up with a trivial nitpicky issue with the Capture Clip – this thing is awesome.
 Nay saying reviewers out there complain mostly about cameras hanging too far off straps and belts, lenses banging against body parts, or camera cosmetic wear due to inaccurate securing and removal from the clip, but really?
 Can't fault the Capture Clip for any of that.
 This thing is awesome.

 BUT MAYBE | The only thing I have noticed about the Capture Clip is that some of my bolts have started to rust (as well as the spaces where the bolts screw into the Capture Clip).
 I suppose this is really just a lack of maintenance on my part, but on extended trips, it becomes difficult to worry about the amount of moisture collecting on a piece of unessential gear.
 Still, everything works fine, and I am confident that Peak Design will help me out should this problem prove fatal.

 I can't believe I went so long without the Capture Clip – it's incredible (I would rather travel less a finger (two fingers?) than without this thing).

 If you like freezing moments in time with expensive photograph machines, but you also enjoy being hands-free (because touching things), then do yourself a favor and check out Peak Design's Capture Clip (or the Capture Clip Pro).

 And guess what?
-Since you have made it this far into this review, you even get 10% off your order on Peak Design's website when you use the coupon code “halfway”.
+Since you have made it this far into this review, you even get a free gift from Peak Design's website when you use this link.
 Neat, huh?

 Want a Capture Clip of your own?
 Check it out!